 During the birth I sustained what can best described as “Texas Chainsaw Crotch Massacre” tears.
 I was in horrible pain and feared something had come loose.
 I panicked and asked my husband to take a look.
 Being the supportive husband he is, he grabbed a flashlight (I have no idea why we had one in our hospital room) and with me on all fours he went in head first to assess the situation.
 Imagine how that must have looked to poor nurse Judy as she stumbled upon this gruesome display.

 When she burst into hysterical laughter, I knew she was a kindred spirit.
 Which in turn, raised my spirits.

 My husband and I ran into Judy a few months later at the grocery store.
 We hugged hello and laughed all over again at the “Crotch Spelunking” incident.
 What could have been awful and embarrassing was transformed into a funny family story.
 Because of Judy.

 Sidenote: Judy and her husband found out right around the time we met that they couldn’t have children of their own.
 Imagine working as a pediatric nurse, swaddling babies, knowing you’d never give birth to your own.
 And yet she carried on, making us feel safe and looked after.
 Exceptional.

 Diagnosis Day Nurse

 Nurse Angela was there the day my husband and I got our second baby’s diagnosis.
 My daughter and I were living in hospital at the time while she was being treated for Failure to Thrive.
-The geneticist visited our room to give us the news.
-The diagnosis, though not unexpected, still came as a horrible shock.
-This was almost exactly ten years ago.
+The geneticist visited our room with news.
+Not the good kind.
+The diagnosis, though not totally unexpected, came as a horrible shock.

 Allergy Ally Nurse